 Summary: President Trump’s order to begin construction of the wall and detention facilities along the Mexican border while limiting funding to sanctuary cities.
 “I believe the steps we will take starting right now will improve the safety in both our countries, going to be very, very good for Mexico,” Trump said.
 “A nation without borders is not a nation.
 Beginning today, the United States of America gets back control of its borders, gets back its borders.”

 Summary: President Trump’s orders to continue the construction of the Keystone XL and Dakota Access pipelines, and to use American-made products when doing so to the extent possible.

 Jan.
 23: Hiring Freeze

-Summary: A stop on hiring of civilian employees to federal positions across the executive branch, excluding military or national security personnel.
+Summary: A halt to hiring of civilian employees for federal positions across the executive branch, excluding military or national security personnel.

 Jan.
 23: Mexico City Policy